 The preceding discussion showed two ways that zero down payment and interest-only mortgages could have been used as affordability products.
 First, if qualification is payment driven, then lower-income borrowers could be qualified based on the payments required during the introductory period of interest-only mortgages.
 Table 3 showed that a household with \$46,428 income could qualify for the early payments of a \$200,000 loan at 6.5% interest, even though that loan would have traditionally required an income of \$54,177 to qualify.
 Second, price appreciation during the introductory period could lower LTV, eliminate the need for credit enhancement, and allow the household to devote more funds to the house payment.
 Table 6 showed that 10% annual appreciation can eliminate the need for PMI by the beginning of the third year of payments.

-Problems could arise if the housing market weakens further.
-Some of these borrowers may not be able to refinance prior to their payment reset dates if their houses fail to appreciate at the expected rate.
+Problems arose when the housing market weakened further.
+Some of these borrowers are not able to refinance prior to their payment reset dates because their houses failed to appreciate at the expected rate.